Skip to content

 dict | None

-A dict of response JSON data (contains reference to the uploaded file) if request successful, otherwise None.
+A dict of response JSON data (contains reference to the uploaded file), or None if the server returned an empty body.

 Example